tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub.md

 In case you are new to Docker it is recommended that you review some of the basics of Docker before going ahead with this building block.
 You can do that by visiting TSH's building block on [Docker for reproducible research](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/docker/), there you will also learn more on how to create your Dockerfiles and build images from them and more!

+Also, you can check how to [import an environment's Docker image and run it on a Google Cloud virtual machine](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker/) on our building block on the topic.
+There you will see the entire process from installing Docker on your Google Cloud VM instance to having your imported environment running on Jupyter notebook within it!

 {{% /tip %}}

 ### Your environment's dockerfile